Not sure what type of photography gear you need?

 And we all concentrate with the wrong question.
 You need to ask what type of photo do you want to achieve.
 Which you should have an answer for very shortly, and what essential features you’re looking for which each of the following categories to achieve the best photography gear for you.

 Whether you’re just starting out on your mobile, entry level DSLR or going pro.
-Your priorities will vary depending on your goal.
+Your priorities will vary depending on your goal, and what type of photography you are doing?
+For kids, I recommend a durable camera that they can learn on before moving to an entry level DSLR.
+Check out, Easily the greatest family cameras you’ll want now.

 All lenses are not equal.